 - Local Government Jobs - LAs occasionally advertise vacancies for private music teachers (or you can contact individual LAs speculatively).

 - TES Jobs - the education press occasionally advertises vacancies.

 You'll have to use your initiative to find opportunities and promote your business.
 For example, advertise your lessons in public places by giving out your card or publicity leaflet to your local music shop, library and schools, or use social media to boost your profile.

 It's also important to register your details on databases such as:

 - Incorporated Society of Musicians (ISM) Music Directory (where all private music teachers listed are members of the ISM).

 - MGR Music - an online database and community of music teachers

 - The Tutor Pages

-As a private music teacher, you need to maintain your own musical skills and develop yourself professionally as a teacher.
+You'll need to maintain your own musical skills and develop yourself professionally as a teacher.
 This includes keeping up your awareness of developments in music education and teaching through personal reading, attending conferences, courses and seminars.

-Membership of the MU and the ISM is important as it provides access to careers and business advice to help your business grow, as well as specific assistance in the form of lesson planning documentation, obtaining Disclosure and Barring Service clearance, National Insurance contributions, legal issues and other teaching-related issues.
+Membership of the MU and the ISM is important as it provides access to careers and business advice to help your business grow, as well as specific assistance in the form of lesson planning documentation, obtaining Disclosure and Barring Service (DBS) clearance, National Insurance contributions, legal issues and other teaching-related issues.